-With gorgeous lake views, epic sand dunes, and forests filled with abundant plant and animal life, the Leelanau Peninsula is one of the best spots in the Midwest for a cycling adventure.
-With a variety of routes for all levels of experience, there is something truly special for every cyclist.
-Here at Glen Arbor Bed & Breakfast and Cottages we’ve curated a list of our all-time favorite routes for you and put them on a handy map of the area as well.
-So grab your helmet and water bottle and get ready for an epic cycling adventure!
+With gorgeous lake views, epic sand dunes, and abundant forests, the Leelanau Peninsula is one of the best spots in the Midwest for a cycling adventure.
+Featuring a variety of routes for all levels of experience, there is something truly special for every cyclist.
+Here at Glen Arbor Bed & Breakfast and Cottages, we’ve curated a list of our all-time favorite routes.
+Time to grab your helmet and water bottle, and get ready for an awesome biking adventure!

 Sleeping Bear Heritage Trail

 Only 500 feet from our inn is the trailhead to one of the top trails in the Midwest.
 Sleeping Bear Heritage Trail is a beautiful out-and-back biking trail that winds through the breathtaking Sleeping Bear Dunes National Lakeshore, and ideal for both veteran cyclists and families.